• Skip to primary navigation

 Founded in 1970, Huset is Copenhagen’s first culture house, hosting live music performances, theater productions, indie film screenings, and other shows.
 Though my favorite part of Huset is their board game café, Bastard Café.
 If you’re in Copenhagen on a particularly cold winter’s day, this is where I’d recommend heading!

-For that matter, even if your in Copenhagen on a warm sunny day I would still try to stop in Huset – it’s just such a cool space, and definitely worth checking out if you want to get a feel for life in Copenhagen.
+For that matter, even if you’re in Copenhagen on a warm sunny day I would still try to stop in Huset – it’s just such a cool space, and definitely worth checking out if you want to get a feel for life in Copenhagen.

 Copenhagen Botanical Garden